 Starting August 1 all visitors and returning residents entering Massachusetts must follow the MA COVID-19 Travel Order.
-Visitors arriving from NH, VT, ME, CT, NY, NJ & HI are exempt from the order.
+Visitors arriving from NH, VT, ME, CT, NY, NJ, CO, NM, WY, OR and WA are exempt from the order.

 All individuals over the age of 18 and unaccompanied minors entering Massachusetts, who are not coming from a COVID lower-risk state and do not fall within certain, limited exemptions, must complete this form upon or prior to entry to the state.

 See our current list of reopened hotels and hotel packages available now, below.
 Or review our entire list of hotels to reserve for a future stay.